ARF (Adult Residential Facility): adults 18 to 59 with disabilities

 How long does ARF licensing take?

 The state application process takes roughly 4 to 6 months.
 After mailing, an analyst typically acknowledges receipt within 1 to 3 months and sends a corrections letter.
 Once corrections are submitted, the analyst schedules Component 2 (a phone interview), then Component 3 (an in-person interview at your facility).
-Timelines vary depending on your readiness and how quickly documentation is completed.

 How much does ARF licensing cost?